Ports of Call

 Brazil's beaches are just as famous, with several (Ipanema and Copacabana) immortalised in song.
 There are several well-known nude beaches, including one in the relaxed town of Pinho.
 The southern beaches, including Praia Do Rosa, offer big waves that attract top surfers from all over the world between April and November.
 There are also many popular scuba diving spots that have beautiful coral reefs, volcanic islands, caves, and shipwrecks.

-Brazil's marine life is also teeming with amazing creatures.
-Dolphin and whale-watching are popular activities in places like Fernando de Noronha, or go snorkelling in Bonito, whose name fittingly means 'beautiful'.
+Brazil's oceans are also teeming with amazing creatures.
+Dolphin and whale-watching are popular activities in places like Fernando de Noronha, and snorkelling in Bonito, whose name fittingly means 'beautiful', is a delight.
 Praia do Forte and other beaches are also good places to find sea turtles hatching.

 This peninsula and group of 365 islands (one for each day of the year!) is a holiday playground that boasts 2,000 beautiful…